Typhoon Hagibis: Meteorological history

-In early October, a poorly-organized and broad area of storms persisted over 1500 km east of Guam.
-With favorable atmospheric conditions and warm sea surface temperatures prevailing, the Joint Typhoon Warning Center (JTWC) began noting the possibility of tropical cyclogenesis on 4 October, eventually issuing a Tropical Cyclone Formation Alert the next day.
+In early October, a poorly organized and broad area of thunderstorms persisted over 1500 km east of Guam.
+With favorable atmospheric conditions and warm sea surface temperatures prevailing, the Joint Typhoon Warning Center (JTWC) began noting the possibility of tropical cyclogenesis on October 4, eventually issuing a Tropical Cyclone Formation Alert the next day.
 The system initially remained stationary, consolidating a center of circulation in the lower levels of the atmosphere.
-The Japan Meteorological Agency (JMA) declared the disturbance a tropical depression at 00:00 UTC on 5 October.
+The Japan Meteorological Agency (JMA) declared the disturbance a tropical depression at 00:00 UTC on October 5.
 At the time, the system was 1030 km northeast of Pohnpei, quickly developing cumulonimbus clouds around its center and establishing conducive outflow as it tracked west around the periphery of an area of high pressure.
-The tropical depression strengthened into a tropical storm by 18:00 UTC on 5 October while 1560 km east of Guam, gaining the name Hagibis.
+The tropical depression strengthened into a tropical storm by 18:00 UTC on October 5 while 1560 km east of Guam, gaining the name Hagibis.
 A dominant curved rainband had begun to wrap around the center of Hagibis, signifying further organization.
-On 6 October, the storm made a slight turn towards the west-southwest and began an accelerated period of intensification within an environment with low wind shear and atop warm waters, reaching severe tropical storm intensity at 12:00 UTC and typhoon strength six hours later as it developed a small eye.
+On October 6, the storm made a slight turn towards the west-southwest and began an accelerated period of intensification within an environment with low wind shear and atop warm waters, reaching severe tropical storm intensity at 12:00 UTC and typhoon strength six hours later as it developed a small eye.